AdewaleTalabi/musicapplication/README.md

 # 3. Sonarqube Server

+**I used the following commands to install the Sonarqube application:**

 I found the simplest way for me to install Sonarqube was from a Docker image with the help of this [tutorial](https://www.youtube.com/watch?v=WsnH69zQ1ak&t=976s)